 - Reducing the Risk of Thrombosis and Embolism during Pregnancy and the Puerperium; Royal College of Obstetricians and Gynaecologists (November 2009)

-- The Investigation and Treatment of Couples with Recurrent First-trimester and Second-trimester Miscarriage; Royal College of Obstetricians and Gynaecologists (April 2011)
+- Recurrent Miscarriage, Investigation and Treatment of Couples; Royal College of Obstetricians and Gynaecologists (May 2011)